LaMonte Wade Jr Player Props: Giants vs. Rockies

-On Wednesday, LaMonte Wade Jr (.316 batting average in his past 10 games, with five doubles, a home run, seven walks and three RBI) and the San Francisco Giants face the Colorado Rockies, whose starting pitcher will be Connor Seabold.
-First pitch is at 8:40 PM ET.
+The San Francisco Giants, including LaMonte Wade Jr and his .595 slugging percentage over his past 10 games, battle starter Chase Anderson and the Colorado Rockies at Coors Field, Thursday at 3:10 PM ET.

-He reached base in all six of his plate appearances (3-for-3 with a double and two RBI) in his last game against the Rockies.
+He strung together two hits (going 2-for-5) in his last appearance against the Rockies.

 LaMonte Wade Jr Game Info & Props vs. the Rockies